Ahunna Theresa Ike-Njoku

 Research Categories

 Pick the category closest to your curiosity.
-Every category welcomes interdisciplinary approaches and innovative angles.
+Each track welcomes interdisciplinary approaches and is shaped with support from relevant partners.

 Every submission is read.
 Only the strongest move forward at each stage.